scallyw4g/poof/README.md

 - Templating
   - Generate new types and code from existing types.
-  - Useful for: implementing containers.

 - Datatype member iteration
   - Iterate over the members of a specified type.
-  - Useful for: printing enum values as strings, static analysis.

 - Type constraints
   - Some support for refinement types.
-  - Useful for: statically avoiding a specific class of bugs which are otherwise not possible to detect at compile time (in pure C).
+  - This is useful for statically avoiding a specific class of bugs which are otherwise not possible to detect at compile time (in pure C).

 - Experimental: Static analysis
   - `poof` can be used as a C library to build custom static-analyzers.
 This